Tina-otoge/blog/_posts/2018-03-15-getting-into-voltex-1-basics-and-menus.markdown

 There are other modes that makes the bar starts at 100% and the goal is to avoid the bar from hitting 0% instead.
-In this case, hitting 0% will result in an forced termination of the current song and will mean the end of the current credit.
+In this case, hitting 0% will result in a forced termination of the current song and will mean the end of the current credit.

 # Logging in